cmatts-projects/aws-test-suite-java/README.md

-# AWS Test Suite
+# AWS Test Suite for Java

-The AWS Test Suite is a testing repository for AWS services.
+The AWS Test Suite is a testing repository for AWS services in Java.
 This repo contains sample implementations of AWS features and services along with a Localstack test implementation of those services.